Vi-deve31/GeekText/README.md

 * `src/main/java/com/example/GeekText`: contains the Java code source for the application
 ---
 # Features
-* Book Browsing: Users will have a simple and enjoyable way to discover new books and Authors
+* Book Browsing: Users will have a simple and enjoyable way to discover new books and authors
 * Profile Management: Users can create and maintain their profiles
 * Shopping Cart: Users can manage items in a shopping cart for immediate or future purchase
 * Book Details: Users can see informative and enticing details about a book